smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 6. If app developers use this API to enable WiFi auto-connection feature, they should provide below permissions/entitlements:
 >*  Android App will need to include WiFi permissions.
 >*  iOS App will need to add `Hotspot Configuration` Capability.
-7. The proxy should connect WiFi only if App developer enabled WiFi auto-connect feature.
+7. The proxy should connect WiFi only if the app developer enabled WiFi auto-connect feature.
 8. The proxy should request WiFi status information using the above-mentioned API only if WiFi auto-connection is enabled by App developer, the mobile device supports platform API to connect WiFi and WiFi is supported as `secondary transport`.
 9. The proxy should rely on error callbacks and return values to know whether WiFi connection using platform APIs was successful or failed.